C Code Generation

 // Simple GET request

-// POST with body and headers
+// POST with body and headers (headers are newline-separated)

-const char* body = "{\"key\": \"value\"}";
+const char* payload = "{\"key\": \"value\"}";

 const char* headers = "Content-Type: application/json\nAuthorization: Bearer token";

-HttpResponse* response = http_request(url, "POST", body, headers);
+char* response = http_request(url, "POST", payload, headers);

 // Clean up